 It has been possible for some years to modify a 100% solids epoxy to cope with temperatures down to 5°C. See our formulas below:

-The polyaspartic resins are two-part products.
-The base resin and activator are mixed together at the point of use to begin the curing process.
+The polyaspartic resins are two-part component products.
+The base resin and activator are mixed together just before use to begin the curing process.
 See our formulas below:

 A thick virtually solvent free epoxy.
 One coat protection for heavily trafficked surfaces

 Our thick 'high build' anti slip coating for heavy traffic areas - with cold curing ability

 For resistance to aggressive chemicals in heavy traffic areas

 From £183.90 (Ex VAT)

 High build, one coat anti slip paint for concrete floors.
 Exceptional chemical resistance

 From £189.80 (Ex VAT)

 For loading bays, walkways and entrances incl wet, oil and heavily trafficked areas.
 Cures at 0°C